pritudev/blog.pritudev.me/content/blog/change-bg-on-scroll.md

 ---
-title: 'How To Create a Gradient Background on Scroll.'
+title: "How To Create a Gradient Background on Scroll."
 date: 2021-08-28
-published: true
 ---

 Create a linear gradient background color that starts from the top.
 It starts from teal/green to blue: